andreped/BubbleCAN/README.md

 # BubbleCAN
-Code used to perform statistics for the BubbleCAN study
+Code used to perform statistics for the BubbleCAN study.

 If code is used to produce code for another study, please cite the following paper: